3dpcc/3DPCC/README.md

 # 3DPCC：Point Cloud Compression

-This repository contains a collection of geometry and attribute point cloud compression methods.
+This repository contains a collection of point cloud geometry and attribute compression methods developed by NJU and HZNU.

 ## Contents